gd32/yelp_topic_modeling/Technical_Report.md

 In comparing reviews with and without useful votes, I found that useful reviews were overall slightly longer than not useful reviews.
 In both useful and not useful reviews, positive review (4 or 5 star reviews) were in general shorter than negative reviews.

+The below graph shows the distribution of review length by star rating, divided between reviews with useful votes (yellow) and reviews without useful votes (red).

 ![Useful stars](https://github.com/gd32/DSI_capstone/blob/master/visuals/useful_stars.png)

 ![Not useful](https://github.com/gd32/DSI_capstone/blob/master/visuals/notuseful_stars.png)